Axobot-org/Axobot/README.md

 ## Support and contact

 You can contact me through my profile `Z_runner#7515`, or through the Discord server.
 This server is used to follow the bot's news, test it, ask questions, submit suggestions...
 You can access it with the [Discord invite](https://discord.gg/N55zY88).
-Me and my @support will be delighted to welcome you, in French as in English !
+Our @Support team will be delighted to welcome you, in French as in English!

 A configuration website is also in preparation

-If you can't use Discord and you really need to contact me, you can [send me an email at z.runner.mc@gmail.com](mailto:z.runner.mc@gmail.com).
+If you can't use Discord and you really need to contact me, you can send me an email at [z.runner.mc@gmail.com](mailto:z.runner.mc@gmail.com).

 ## LICENSE

-Such content is subject to a **MIT-type license**, which means that you are free to reuse such content for commercial or non-commercial purposes, provided that "**the copyright notice and the permission notice is included in all copies or substantial portions of the Software**".
+This program is subject to a **MIT-type license**, which means that you are free to reuse such content for commercial or non-commercial purposes, provided that "**the copyright notice and the permission notice is included in all copies or substantial portions of the Software**".
 For more information, refer to the [LICENSE](https://github.com/ZRunner/ZBot/blob/main/LICENSE) file in the source code.

 ## Discord Bots Lists